govau/design-system-site/content/about/governance.md

 While not all contributions can be accepted into the design system, all contributions will be automatically attributed to the authoring individual or organisation.

+---

-You can provide feedback on our [design principles](https://community.digital.gov.au/t/australian-government-design-system-design-principles/1424) and [governance](https://community.digital.gov.au/t/updating-our-governance-model/2596) via the [community forum](https://community.digital.gov.au/c/designsystem/14)
+You can provide feedback on our [governance](https://community.digital.gov.au/t/updating-our-governance-model/2596) via the [community forum](https://community.digital.gov.au/c/designsystem/14)